JGamYTS/CourseParser/README.md

 TODO:

-Allow for regular searching by course codes, course names, professors
+Allow for searching by professors

 Add recursive search to display a course and the full course listings of its pre-reqs